t-moe/zeadl/README.md

 Note: High sample rates will generate a high load on the device.
 You'll run out of memory eventually.

+A list of the channels is below the samplerate settings.
+This list contians a checkbox and a color pick for each channel.

 ##How to Install
 - Beagle bone: Use the provided apk
 - Emulator: Uncomment jni build.gradle file in the app folder.
 Uncomment all SensorChannels that use the I2C class.
 Alternative: Use the ARM-Emulator which supports our jni libs.